diskuv/dk/README.md

  13199847                     9 files
 ```

-However, for performance, you should use `get-asset-file` when you need individual asset files.
+However, for performance, you should use `get-asset` when you need individual bundle files.

 ### 7zip step 2 - extract 7z.exe from Windows installers